 Tip: Share your internal communications plan with your stakeholders and colleagues in other departments.
 When your key contacts see how your campaign planning works in real-time, they’re better able to help you by giving you content and tasks ahead of time.

-“Starting your 2022 planning now means you can set yourself up to be strategic, rather than reactive.” – Erin Raimondo, IC Thrive communications specialist.
+“Starting your 2023 planning now means you can set yourself up to be strategic, rather than reactive.”

 What do these trends mean for communications, specifically?

-- Remote work and engagement: Dispersed workforces are becoming the norm, and they have very different communications needs than an in-office team.
+- Hybrid work and engagement: Hybrid workforces, where some duties are done remotely, are becoming the norm, and they have very different communications needs than a fully in-office team.
 Whether you are fully remote or half and half, take a digital-first approach to ensure touchpoints with every person

 - Diversity and inclusion: Remove as many barriers as you can to ensure accessibility to your content.
-People who are hard of hearing or not digitally experienced may struggle with videoconferencing and new norms that come along with the New Normal.
 Ensure accessibility for all, and don’t make assumptions about different people’s needs

 - Mental health and wellness: Be aware and understand how things (events, policies, processes) affect people, and make sure you aren’t adding harm to the noise.
 The best tactic to truly engage your audience is empathy